cortexlabs/cortex/docs/guides/vpc-peering.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

-If your are using a internal operator load balancer (i.e. you set `operator_load_balancer_scheme: internal` in your cluster configuration file), you can use VPC Peering to enable your Cortex CLI to connect to your cluster operator from another VPC so that you may run `cortex` commands.
+If your are using a internal operator load balancer (i.e. you set `operator_load_balancer_scheme: internal` in your cluster configuration file before spinning up your cluster), you can use VPC Peering to enable your Cortex CLI to connect to your cluster operator from another VPC so that you may run `cortex` commands.

-If your are using a internal API load balancer (i.e. you set `api_load_balancer_scheme: internal` in your cluster configuration file), you can use VPC Peering to enable prediction requests from another VPC. _Note: if you intend to create a public endpoint for your internal API load balancer, see our [API Gateway guide](api-gateway.md)._
+If your are using a internal API load balancer (i.e. you set `api_load_balancer_scheme: internal` in your cluster configuration file before spinning up your cluster), you can use VPC Peering to enable prediction requests from another VPC. _Note: if you intend to create a public endpoint for your internal API load balancer, see our [API Gateway guide](api-gateway.md)._

 These instructions illustrate how to create a VPC Peering connection between a VPC of your choice and the Cortex load balancers.